esimov/caire/README.md

 - [x] Customizable command line support
 - [x] Support for both shrinking or enlarging the image
 - [x] Resize image both vertically and horizontally
-- [x] Can resize all the images from a directory
+- [x] Can process whole directories recursively and concurrently
 - [x] Does not require any third party library
 - [x] Use of sobel threshold for fine tuning
 - [x] Use of blur filter for increased edge detection